 3.1 The influence of different crop types on SOC

 Many authors suggest that changes in land use and crop management might be responsible for the variations in SOC at the country and regional levels (Smith et al., 2012).
 Comprehensive studies recently published online (FAO, 2017b) indicated marked variations in organic carbon stocks among crop types.
-In particular, topsoils (0-30 cm) of arable lands at the global scale show mean values of 51.0 ± 0.66 Mg C ha-1, while rice fields and forest stands account for 55.6 ± 3.01 and 71.1 ± 2.10 Mg C ha-1 respectively.
+In particular, topsoils (0-30 cm) of arable lands at the global scale show mean values of 51.0 ± 0.66 Mg C ha-1, while rice fields and forests account for 55.6 ± 3.01 and 71.1 ± 2.10 Mg C ha-1 respectively.
 Most authors agree that, under equal pedoclimatic conditions, SOC content is generally smaller in cropland soils than in forests, grasslands or shrublands (see, for instance, Pellegrini et al., 2018).

-A revision of the values given for SOC concentration in the first 30 cm of Spanish soils showed a high variability in the medians, from 0.82 g SOC 100 g soil-1 in fallow areas to 1.24 and 1.29 g SOC 100 g-1 in horticultural land (mostly under irrigation) and grain legumes, respectively (González-Sánchez et al., 2018).
+A revision of the values given for SOC concentration in the first 30 cm of Spanish soils showed a high variability in the medians, from 0.82 g SOC 100 g soil-1 in fallow areas to 1.24 and 1.29 g SOC 100 g-1 in horticultural land (mostly under irrigation) and grain legumes, respectively (González-Sánchez et al., 2018) (Table 1).
 The comprehensive study of the potential of different management strategies to increase SOC in Spain (González-Sánchez et al., 2018) also showed a great influence of crop types, farming systems and/or crop rotation.

-The information stored in the Italian soil database confirms the influence of land use type on soil carbon stocks (Costantini and Lorenzetti, 2013).
-Recently updated studies for the Italian map of soil organic carbon, published in the framework of the FAO global assessment (FAO, 2017b), indicate mean SOC concentration values (0-30 cm) in paddies and other arable lands (urban soils included) between 1.16 and 1.33 g 100 g-1, between 1.74 and 2.26 g 100 g-1 in meadows and other less intensively or not cultivated areas, whereas in different kinds of woodlands and natural areas they can reach higher values up to 3.48 g SOC 100 g-1.
+The information stored in the Italian soil database confirms the influence of land use type on SOC stocks (Costantini and Lorenzetti, 2013).
+Recently updated studies for the Italian map of soil organic carbon, published in the framework of the FAO global assessment (FAO, 2017b), indicate mean SOC concentration values (0-30 cm) in paddies and other arable lands (urban soils included) between 1.16 and 1.33 g 100 g-1, between 1.74 and 2.26 g 100 g-1 in meadows and other less intensively or not cultivated areas, whereas in different kinds of woodlands and natural areas they can reach hig1her values up to 3.48 g SOC 100 g-1 (Table 1).
 Though, the large values of standard deviation indicate that variations of land management and local conditions play a great role in regulating SOC.

 In NW Portugal, in temperate areas with adequate rainfall for winter cereal cultivation, recent trials on the introduction of legume crops in a rotation of winter cereals have resulted in no gains in SOC after three years (Oliveira et al., 2019), very likely because of soil conditions including low clay contents, and low-reactive minerals in the clay fraction.